 The Asylum Act foresees that an age assessment can be carried out in case there are doubts as to the alleged age of the applicant or if the unaccompanied minor cannot prove their age.[12]
 In these cases, before a decision is delivered at first instance, IGI-DAI requests forensic expertise to assess the applicant’s age, with the prior written consent of the minor and their legal representative.[13]

-If the asylum seeker and/or the legal representative refuse to carry out the age assessment examination and no conclusive evidence regarding age is provided, the applicant shall be considered adult.[11]
-The person shall be deemed to have reached the age of 18 at the time of lodging the asylum application.[12]
-However, if a psychologist of IGI-DAI determines, after an evaluation, that the grounds for refusal to carry out the age assessments examination are well-founded, the asylum seeker will not be considered an adult.[13]
+If the asylum applicant and/or the legal representative refuse to carry out the age assessment examination and no conclusive evidence regarding age is provided, the applicant shall be considered an adult.[14]
+The person shall be deemed to have reached the age of 18 at the time of lodging the asylum application.[15]
+However, if a psychologist of IGI-DAI determines, after an evaluation, that the grounds for refusal to carry out the age assessments examination are well-founded, the asylum applicant will not be considered an adult.[16]

 The law provides that the interpretation of the examination results shall be carried out taking into account the principle of the best interests of the child.[17]

-According to the law, IGI-DAI informs the legal representative and the asylum seeker unaccompanied minor in writing, in a language that the latter understands or is reasonably supposed to understand, about the possibility of carrying out an age assessment.
-This information should also include details of the medical examination methods, the possible consequences of the outcome of the examination and the effects of any refusal to undergo medical examination.[16]
-The law also prescribes that the medical examination shall be carried out in full respect of the minor’s dignity, using the least invasive methods to obtain, as far as possible, a reliable result.[17]
+According to the law, IGI-DAI informs the legal representative and the asylum applicant unaccompanied minor in writing, in a language that the latter understands or is reasonably supposed to understand, about the possibility of carrying out an age assessment.
+This information should also include details of the medical examination methods, the possible consequences of the outcome of the examination and the effects of any refusal to undergo medical examination.[19]
+The law also prescribes that the medical examination shall be carried out in full respect of the minor’s dignity, using the least invasive methods to obtain, as far as possible, a reliable result.[20]

 The Asylum Act does not, however, prescribe for a method on how the age assessment should be carried out.
 When an age assessment is ordered by IGI-DAI, this is carried out by the National Network of Legal Medicine, which comprises of the National Institute of Legal Medicine “Mina Minovici” in Bucharest (NIML), 5 Institutes of Legal Medicine (IML) in Iași, Cluj-Napoca, Craiova, Târgu Mureș and Timișoara, 36 County Legal Medicine Services and 11 Forensic Offices.[21]